 You can focus on delivering awesome-quality work with these matters out of the way.

 See Related: Client Interfacing Skills to Know

 While some may consider it a con, I’ll have to place it with the pros.
-On most other platforms, such as Freelancer, you have to bid on projects.
+You have to bid on projects on other platforms, such as Freelancer.
 That takes up a lot of time.
 So much so that some people hire freelancers, aspiring freelancers, and those who want to know how to be a freelance illustrator solely for writing and submitting bids for projects.

-On the other hand, Fiverr allows you to create gigs that are a representation of you and your abilities.
-Then, you simply sit and wait for clients to come to you.
+On the other hand, Fiverr allows you to create gigs that represent you and your abilities.
+Then, you sit and wait for clients to come to you.
 If your gig has been well-written and optimized, you’ll get a message or order soon enough.